kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 INFO:tensorflow:Current Streaming Accuracy: 0.538086
 ```

 The loss seems to hover around the value 2 although the training has been done for some time.
-Also, while the checkpointed model gives a performance of around 80% accuracy after 5 epochs, the accuracy for the trained 'clean' model remains as low as 53%.
+Also, while the checkpointed model gives a performance of around 80% accuracy after 5 epochs of training, the accuracy for the trained 'clean' model remains as low as 53%.
 Evaluating this trained 'clean' model would probably give a lower accuracy than the training.

 **The Final Verdict**: Fine-tuning a model restored from the checkpoint performs the best!